Reading

 Reading at Long Lawford

 Reading is taught and celebrated in a range of ways.
 Some of these are generic across the whole school, whilst others are specific to key stages.
-These may be implemented by the class teacher or by the teaching assistant, or voluntary readers such as parents and governors. [with reading] The main reading scheme we use across the school called the Power of Reading.
-This is supported by home reading schemes such as Bug Club, Oxford Reading Tree, Rigby star and Collins Big Cat.
+These may be implemented by the class teacher or by the teaching assistant, or voluntary readers such as parents and governors.
+The main reading scheme we use across the school called the Power of Reading.
+This is supported by home reading schemes such as Bug Club, Oxford Reading Tree, Rigby Star and Collins Big Cat.

 Reading at Home